SJOGREN'S IS COMPLEX

 Many patients figure out on their own that they might have Sjogren's

 Clinicians should never berate a person with possible Sjogren’s features for requesting that the diagnosis be considered.
 The current medical system fails to diagnose Sjogren's in a timely manner.
 Many clinicians, and even some rheumatologists, remain unfamiliar with common systemic features.
-Patients often need to become very knowledgeable to get comprehensive Sjogren's care.
+Patients often need to become very knowledgeable to advocate for comprehensive Sjogren's care.

 This website and the website of the Sjogren’s Foundation are reliable up-to-date resources for patients and clinicians.
 Many other websites fail to adequately reflect the serious systemic nature of the disease.